Garage (fanzine): Featured artists

 Notable international acts like Roky Erickson, Lou Reed, and The Go-Betweens were featured in the magazine without being teased on the cover.

 Re-releases

 As part of the Flying Nun record label’s 30th anniversary celebrations in 2011, all six issues of the Garage were digitally re-released on the Flying Nun blog.

+In 2023, HoZac Books published Pull Down the Shades: Garage Fanzine 1984-1986—Tales from the New Zealand Underground, by Richard Langston.
+The book compiles reproductions of all Garage issues along with modern interviews with many of the musicians profiled in the original zine.